What is Legal Aid? Your support helps vulnerable Oregonians

 - Legal aid services focus on high priority civil legal needs: food, shelter, medical care, income maintenance, and physical safety.

-- Nearly 850,000 low-income and elderly Oregonians qualify for the services of 100 legal aid attorneys.
+- Nearly 700,000 low-income and elderly Oregonians qualify for the services of 131 legal aid attorneys state wide.

-- This year, legal aid attorneys will serve more than 20,000 clients.
+- In 2021, legal aid attorneys served more than 15,000 clients.
 Legal aid stretches limited resources by providing self-help material and through pro bono programs.

 - Those eligible for legal aid must meet the federal poverty income guidelines.